 - Adhere to the applicable code of conduct on dealing in securities and any provisions for the avoidance of conflicts of interest stipulated in applicable terms and conditions of employment.

-- Excuse him- or herself from making any decision about an issue at hand in which a conflict of interests arises or could arise and in such event, disclose in writing the relevant facts and explain the circumstances that create or could create the conflicts of interest to: (a) the chairman of the Audit Committee in the case of: (i) the Executive Directors of the Company (ii) the Chief Financial Officer, (iii) the Internal Auditor and (iv) the Vice President - Finance, and (b) to the Chief Financial Officer, in the case of any other COE Addressee.
+- Excuse him- or herself from making any decision about an issue at hand in which a conflict of interests arises or could arise and in such event, disclose in writing the relevant facts and explain the circumstances that create or could create the conflicts of interest to: (a) the chairman of the Audit Committee in the case of: (i) the Executive Directors of the Company (ii) the Chief Financial Officer, (iii) the Internal Auditor and (iv) the Deputy Chief Financial Officer, and (b) to the Chief Financial Officer, in the case of any other COE Addressee.

 Anything that would be a conflict for a COE Addressee will also be a conflict if it is related to a member of his or her family or a close relative.
 Examples of conflict of interest situations, if material, include the following: